-The parking brake lever is located at the left hand of the steering wheel .
+The parking brake lever is located at the left-hand side of the steering wheel.
 It will help hold the vehicle from moving while parked.
 To set the parking brake, pull the lever up completely.
-The parking indicator light will come on if the main switch is on.
-To release the parking brake, pull up on the lever, press the release button, and then push the lever all the way down.
+The parking indicator light will come on if the ignition switch is on.
+To release the parking brake, pull up on the lever, press the release peda, and then push the lever all the way down.
 Be sure to fully release the parking brake before starting out.
 Failure to do so may result in poor performance and premature wearing of the parking brake and V-belt.

-- 1. Release button - 2.
-Parking brake lever
+- 1. Parking brake lever - 2.
+Release peda